 about 5ft away from us.

 With the four of us in the back and a guy on the roof operating a large spotlight, we set off to various locations around the outskirts of the town.
 First stop was for a pair of Barn Owls closely followed by a Common Civet and then a Slow Loris!
 Things were looking good - none of us had expected too much from this but we were pleasantly surprised.
 As the vehicle did a U-turn to move off, a Leopard Cat could be seen sitting a bout 5 meters away just staring at us!
 It suddenly realised that it was in the spotlight and ran off into the scrub.
-By the end of the evening we had amassed 2 Leopard Cats, 2 Slow Loris, 2 Red Giant Flying Squirrels and a number of Savannah Nightjars, who seemed to prefer the rocky banks close to the road.
+By the end of the evening we had amassed 2 Leopard Cats, 2 Slow Loris, 2 Red Giant Flying Squirrels and a number of Grey Nightjars, who seemed to prefer the rocky banks close to the road.

 What a great way to finish the day.